simrat12/simple-v2-sandwicher/README.md

 - Etherscan API key
 ## Deployment
 Use at your own risk, according to the laws in your jurisdiction, and try not to get rekt.
-1. Deploy contract with a cold wallet (owner role) and set executioner to hot wallet to be used.
+1. Deploy contract with any wallet, set executioner as the hot wallet to be used, and owner to a cold wallet.
 2. Send ETH to executioner wallet, and WETH to the contract.
 3. Update variables in generate_contracts.py, main.py and send_bundle.py accordingly.
 4. Run generate_contracts.py, then main.py, and then send_bundle.py.
 ## Limitations
+- Profit, the nash equilibrium of the Flashbots auctions for well known oportunities like v2 sandwiches gives an expected profit of 0.
+To respect this, miner profit share is hard coded in sandwich.py to 99%.
 -	Possible for executioner to buy tokens and not sell them if the buy transaction passes validity checks.
 - Possible that a successful bundle will be tampered with by a validator or reorganised such that only a buy occurs or a failed transaction lands (resetting the executioner role).
 - Only WETH <-> Token swaps are possible.
 - Simulations (both local or Flashbots) may not be accurate leading to a failed bundle on chain.
-- Profit, the nash equilibrium of the Flashbots auctions for well known oportunities like v2 sandwiches gives an expected profit of 0.
-To respect this, miner profit share is hard coded to 99%.